pv747/CS303-ASM1/README.md

 3) A function that adds a new integer to the end of the array
 4) A function which intakes an index of an array and replaces the value with either 0 or removes the integer altogether.

+The user will select which function to use by entering an integer ranging from 1 to 4.